basho/basho_docs/source/riak/tutorials/fast-track/Loading-Data-and-Running-MapReduce-Queries.md

 Reduce phases look exactly like map phases, but are labeled "reduce".

-<div class="info">For more information on map and reduce functions please refer to the [[MapReduce|MapReduce#Phasefunctions]] section of the wiki which includes a description of the arguments passed to these functions.</div>
+<div class="info">For more information on map and reduce functions please refer to the [[MapReduce|MapReduce#Phasefunctions]] section of the docs which includes a description of the arguments passed to these functions.</div>

 #### Link